Skip to content Skip to footer

 Likely timescales for driving offence cases

-In cases where the person pleads guilty and the case is dealt with at a single hearing the whole case is usually completed within six months from the date of the offence.
+In cases where the person pleads guilty and the case is dealt with at a single hearing the whole case is usually completed within nine months of the date of the offence.

 VAT & disbursements

 Our fees and some disbursements are subject to VAT at 20%.
 Disbursements are charges payable in addition to our fees, normally to a third party.
-They can include fees payable to the Land Registry, barristers or search providers.
+They can include fees payable to barristers or expert witnesses.
 The amount charged for the disbursements depends upon a number of variables so we will be able to advise you of the correct charges when we have further information from you.

 Contact a motoring offence solicitor